AdobeDocs/commerce-webapi/src/pages/graphql/schema/products/interfaces/types/configurable.md

 ### SwatchDataInterface {#swatchDataInterface}

 Swatches allow the shopper to view the color, texture, or other visual aspect of a configurable product.
-Magento displays these options as color, graphic, or text swatches.
+The application displays these options as color, graphic, or text swatches.

 The following data types implement `SwatchDataInterface`: